On the cool Southcoast of Western Australia

 flowers can be found.

-Boardwalk WildflowersVisit this location just 5 minutes from town.
-Take Middleton Road from the centre of town Middleton Beach.
-Walk on the Boardwalk 10 - 15 minutes in a southerly direction and see many wildflower varieties, and some amazing views of the King George Sound and Islands.
+5 minutes from town.
+Middleton Road to beach, walk along Boardwalk 10 - 15 minutes in a southerly direction and see many wildflower varieties, and some amazing views of the King George Sound and Islands.
 Whales may also be seen during August-October.

-Albany HighwayWhen you drive to Albany Western Australia, on the Albany Highway, you will very likely encounter many stunning varieties of wattle along the roadside.
-If you stop at any roadside bays, take a short walk into bushland and you may see some orchids and other varieties of wildflowers.
+Driving to Albany WA, on Albany Highway, you will encounter many stunning varieties of wattle along the roadside Aug-Nov.
+Take a short walk into bushland and you may see some orchids and other varieties of wildflowers.

-William & Anne Gibb ReserveThis reserve is just 15 minutes from the centre of town.
-Take Ulster road which becomes Lower King Road.
+15 minutes from town.
+Ulster Rd which becomes Lower King Road.
 Continue past the Allambie Park Cemetery.
 Turn left at Greatrex Road and park on the corner.
 Walk into the bush and enjoy the wildflowers.

 In Late September, the Albany Wildflower Association hold a display at a local venue, usually held at the Anglican Church Hall in York Street, Albany.
 The venue and opening hours are advertised on our events page in late September or for more information, visit the Wildflower association's website.